jmailey/weather-app/README.md

 4. Write some more tests including API Error handling.

+5. Improve Error handling in components.

-5. Further look into the https://openweathermap.org/ API, possible better solution for date conversions etc.
+6. Further look into the https://openweathermap.org/ API, possible better solution for date conversions etc.